doitintl/iris3/README.md

 - Whether to copy all labels from the project into resources in the project.

-## Supported Google Cloud Products

-Right now, there are plugins for the following types of resources.
-* Compute Engine Instances (including  preemptible instances or instances created by Managed Instnace Groups.)
-* Compute Engine Disks
-* Compute Engine Snapshots
-* Cloud Storage
-* CloudSQL (These receive a label only on the cron schedule, not on creation.)
-* BigQuery Datasets
-* BigQuery Tables
-* BigTable Instances
-* PubSub Subscriptions
-* PubSub Topics
-* CloudSQL (These receive a label only on the cron schedule, not on creation.)

 ## Local Development
 For local development, run `main.py` as an ordinary Flask application, either by running the module, or with `export FLASK_ENV=development;export FLASK_DEBUG=1; python -m flask run --port 8000`